skills/deploy-to-azure/.github/steps/2-setup-azure-environment.md

     ```shell
     az login
     ```
 1. Select the subscription you just selected from the interactive authentication prompt.
-Copy the value of the subscription id to a safe place.
+Copy the value of the subscription ID to a safe place.
 We'll call this `AZURE_SUBSCRIPTION_ID`.
 Here's an example of what it looks like:
     ```shell
     No     Subscription name    Subscription ID                       Tenant
     -----  -------------------  ------------------------------------  -----------------